How ISO fire ratings impact your home insurance

 If your fire department has a strong score from the ISO, this suggests to your insurance provider that the likelihood of your home being destroyed by a fire is low.
 It could still happen, of course, but the chances are not as high as they could be if you lived somewhere with a poor ISO score.

-Additionally, each company uses its own pricing algorithm to determine how much a customer will pay for protection.
+Additionally, each company uses its own pricing algorithm to determine how much a customer will pay for coverage.
 Because there are so many differences between every insurer, homeowners may benefit from comparing quotes from multiple carriers.
 Each provider is dramatically different in how it underwrites risk factors, especially those revolving around fire.

 Your home does not have its own unique ISO fire department rating; the area in which it is located does.
 This means that you and your immediate neighbors should have the same ISO fire rating.